companje/tixy.boot/README.md

 But maybe, once... we can add it again or come up with a replacement (superogue had some tips I remember)

 # Old code snippets.
-Instead have a look at the tixyboot.asm file because multiple things changed. al is now between 0..31 instead of -15..15 for example.
+Instead have a look at the See [tixyboot.asm](tixyboot.asm) for the full source code. file because multiple things changed. al is now between 0..31 instead of -15..15 for example.

 ```
 t = time  0..255